 Among the largest and most well-known towns in Marina Alta are primarily Denia - a normal, medium-sized Spanish town that lives all year round and not just in season.
-Nor is it characterized by large contingents of Norwegians or other foreigners, but has preserved Spanish culture and environment.
-Of course, the great beaches and the many activities offered together with a wonderfully good climate mean that there are many tourists here also in the season, but here it feels more like a supplement than the disadvantage.
+Denis has no large contingents of foreigners, but has preserved the Spanish culture and environment.
+Of course, the great beaches and the many activities offered together with a wonderfully good climate mean that there are many tourists here also in the season, but here it feels more like a supplement than a disadvantage.

 Properties for sale Denia

 Denia has a sandy beach and a beach for those who prefer to swim along the cliffs.
 Denia can also boast its own bull shed, "Toros en el Mar", where young men prefer to run in front of the bulls and jump into the sea.
 In August, it is the "Moros y Christianos" fiesta here as so many other places on the Costa Blanca.
 Denia- also has its own Fallas fiesta with lots of fireworks and bonfires.

 There are all kinds of properties here.
 In the hills around Denia and along the sea are some of the Costa Blanca's finest, and the diverse landscape provides the basis for properties with spectacular sea views.
 The whole area around Denia is particularly fruitful and thus differs from most of what you otherwise find on the Costa Blanca.
 Some Norwegians have bought apartments and properties in and around Denia, part of the town itself and part of La Sella, the exclusive golf resort approx. 4 km from Denia.

 Las Marinas Beach